Getting Social with Students

 Students as Creators and Contributors

-New web 2.0 tools have changed the way we interact with the web.
-In a web 1.0 world we used the Internet to gather information, to find answers, and absorb information.
+New web tools have changed the way we interact with the web.
+In an old web world we used the Internet to gather information, to find answers, and absorb information.
 There was not an easy way for the average person to contribute to this landscape of knowledge.
 As the 21st century is upon us so is a new web.
-Web 2.0 other wise known as the read/write web allows us not only to easily find information, but allows us to be creators and contributors to this new wealth of knowledge.
-As education as been slow to adapt to these new tools our students have taken them to heart and are using them to create content viewed the world over.
-Sites such as myspace.com, YouTube.com, Xanga.com, Facebook.com, wikipedia.org, and others allow our students to create information.
+The new web other wise known as the read/write web allows us not only to easily find information, but allows us to be creators and contributors to this new wealth of knowledge.
+As education has been slow to adapt to these new tools our students have taken them to heart and are using them to create content viewed the world over.
+Sites such as Facebook, YouTube, Twitter, Instagram, Vine, and others allow our students to create information.
 Our students no longer want to sit in a classroom and be told information.
 They want to create it, share it, and contribute to the growing knowledge base on the web.

 Theory Based Presentations